feedhenry-staff/wfm-doc/Running-Locally.md

 }
 ```

 ### Using A Local Service To Authenticate Users

-The Raincatcher Demo solution uses a RHMAP Service [raincatcher-demo-auth](https://github.com/feedhenry-raincatcher/raincatcher-demo-auth) to perform user authentication functionality.
+The RainCatcher Demo solution uses the RHMAP Service [raincatcher-demo-auth](https://github.com/feedhenry-raincatcher/raincatcher-demo-auth) to perform user authentication functionality.
 The [raincatcher-demo-cloud](https://github.com/feedhenry-raincatcher/raincatcher-demo-cloud) App uses the $fh.service Cloud API to make requests to the *raincatcher-demo-auth* service.

 The *raincatcher-demo-auth* service can be run locally for ease of editing.
 In order for the *raincatcher-demo-auth* Cloud App to contact the service, the `WFM_AUTH_GUID` environment variable needs to be set in the `raincatcher-demo-cloud/Gruntfile.js` file.
 The value can be set to the service GUID in the `FH_SERVICE_MAP` environment variable.